DataShades/file-keeper/docs/adapters/azure_blob.md

 ## Overview

-This adapter provides a convenient way to integrate Azure Blob Storage with File Keeper.
+This adapter provides a convenient way to integrate Azure Blob Storage with file-keeper.
 You'll need to have the `azure-storage-blob` library installed (`pip install azure-storage-blob`) and configure it with the appropriate credentials for your Azure account.

 ## Initialization Example